 Snow Party by Harriet Ziefert

 This book is all about the party.
 The illustrations are lots of fun because there are many items made out of snow or ice (like all the food).
 Read this one under a document camera to allow students to see all the pictures.
 Look for the fun and creative ways the illustrator has brought everything to life.

 The Story of Snow: The Science of Winter’s Wonder by Jon Nelson and Mark Cassino

 We love this book because it ties in so nicely to our weather AND chemistry science units.
-It talks about and shows snowflake crystals, how they form and is filled with photographs.
-This pairs nicely with the next book in our list, for example.
+It talks about and shows snowflake crystals, and how they form, and it is filled with photographs.
+This also pairs nicely with the next book in our list, for example.

 Snowflake Bentley by Jacqueline Briggs Martin

 This book is about American meteorologist, Wilson Bentley, who is the first person believed to photograph snowflakes.
 If you’re doing any kind of snowflake artwork, this is a great book to look at as it has many inspiring examples.

 Owl Moon by Jane Yolen